 Managing suppliers is a big job.
 Now, you can track what percent of products and locations in your network have no data event data.
 Many of our customers use this metric to track the progress of their traceability initiatives.

 Target your efforts by working with suppliers that will have the most impact.
-Using the Event Submission Regularity: Bottom 10 Suppliers module, analyze which suppliers are furthest behind on their regular event submission rate.
+Using the Event Submission Regularity: Bottom 10 Suppliers widget, analyze which suppliers are furthest behind on their regular event submission rate.

 Many of our customers have higher risk products (e.g. perishables or produce).
-Using the Event Submission Regularity: Bottom 10 Products dashboard module, you can identify if any of your high risk products are significantly behind on their event submissions, allowing you to focus on the most critical items first.
+Using the Event Submission Regularity: Bottom 10 Products dashboard widget, you can identify if any of your high risk products are significantly behind on their event submissions, allowing you to focus on the most critical items first.

 Columns Available in Suppliers, Products and Locations